David R. Meldrum, MD

 Fortunately the leap wasn’t so difficult since I had a 2 year waiting list of patients at the rate that UCLA was allotting me operating room space.
 At that stage in the development of IVF, egg retrieval required laparoscopic surgery because ultrasound guided retrieval was just getting underway.
 (Our UCLA program was actually ahead of the curve on non-surgical egg retrieval having established the first successful pregnancy in the U.S. by passing a needle under ultrasound guidance across the full bladder into the ovary to draw off the eggs).
-Again there Alan Trounson’s lessons led me to fill the bladder with culture medium to avoid any toxic effect of urine on the eggs, which was probably crucial to our early success (her name is Greta, here with her mom, Nancy, and her dad, Dick; Gretta now has her own children).
+Again there Alan Trouson’s lessons led me to fill the bladder with culture medium to avoid any toxic effect of urine on the eggs, which was probably crucial to our early success (her name is Greta, here with her mom, Nancy, and her dad, Dick.
 However, that technique was not sufficiently proven by achieving one pregnancy to abandon laparoscopic retrieval just yet).
-Fortunately my UCLA embryologist, Minda Hamilton, lived closer to the South Bay where my wife’s relatives lived and she accompanied me in setting up a program in Redondo Beach.
+Fortunately my UCLA embryologist, Minda Hamilton, lived closer to the South Bay where my wife’s relatives lived and she accompanied me in setting up a program in Redondo Beach where we have been ever since.
 Dr. Art Wisot, a local physician interested in infertility, also joined us and has been a treasured colleague ever since.

 Our Redondo Beach program flourished and although Minda recently retired, a number of key people we recruited early on are still with us many years later.
 Lisa, who initially began as a lab tech measuring hormones is now the IVF lab director in La Jolla, and Diane, who initially joined us as a receptionist, manages our front office people working at multiple locations.
 Gabe Garzo worked with us in Redondo for a few years and now heads the UCSD RPMG Regional Fertility Center in La Jolla.